example42/Example42-tutorials/slides/use42/10_HowToUseExample42modules.md

 # How to make a NextGen module

+  - Get from GitHub the Next-Gen modules set:

         git clone -r http://github.com/example42/puppet-modules-nextgen
         cd puppet-modules-nextgen
-        Example42-tools/module_clone.sh

-  - Create a module (name will be prompted) based on the template in Example42-templates/standard42
+  - Create a module (name will be prompted) based on the template in Example42-templates/standard42:

         Example42-tools/module_clone.sh -t standard42

-  - Create a module cloned from the existing module mysql
+  - Create a module cloned from the existing module mysql:

         Example42-tools/module_clone.sh -m mysql

-  - Create a module called vim based on Example42-templates/minimal42
+  - Create a module called vim based on Example42-templates/minimal42:

         Example42-tools/module_clone.sh -t minimal42 -n vim